-Expertise: Disability, economic security, employment, family policy, and poverty
+Expertise: Economic security, family policy, poverty

 Shawn Fremstad is a Senior Fellow at American Progress.
 He is also a senior research associate at the Center for Economic and Policy Research, a Ford Foundation public voices fellow, and a consultant on policy issues to various national nonprofits.